elchicodepython/RealityMismatch-DevelopersPlatform/README.md

 - Every time you finish running the platform, to save resources you can deactivate the database and other services involved by running `invoke finish-development`.

 The invoke commands should be executed from the root folder of the repository.

+## Run development environment

+Once you have all installed, the virtual environment activated and the database activated (`invoke start-development`), you can start making changes and checking the results.

+You should activate two development servers.

+- Webpack Server
+- Django Server

+### Webpack server

+- cd ui
+- npm run dev

+### Django server

+- ./manage.py runserver

+Done!
+Open a browser and go to localhost:8000